skeeto/skeeto.github.com/about/index.md

   the repository.
 This was the first tool I ever wrote that was actually used productively by other people.

-I have [hundreds more open source projects][repos], but these are the most popular ones.
+I have [hundreds more open source projects][repos], but these are the most popular.

 ### Licensing